Air quality monitoring of coal dust in rail corridors

 The continuous PM10, PM2.5 and TSP monitoring data is available via the Queensland Government live air data service.
 The website data is updated hourly.

 Both the continuous and monthly dust deposition data is reported in the South East Queensland monthly air quality bulletins.
-The bulletins are available from the website two months after the end of the reporting month.
+The bulletins are available from the website three months after the end of the reporting month.

 Re-suspension of particles from the rail track ballast and dry ground within the rail corridor by the air turbulence generated by passing trains of all types, not just coal haulage, was identified as the main air quality impact from rail transport.